devalecs/go-plugin-example/README.md

-# GoLang 1.8beta1 Plugin Example
+# Golang 1.8beta1 plugin example

 For more informations about GoLang plugins check the official [documentation](https://beta.golang.org/pkg/plugin/).